pylovelace/pylovelace/README.md

 - Obfuscate and compile modules to .so or .pyd files.
 It will be possible to import and utilize these files as normal Python modules.
 - Variable renaming, String encryption, Control flow, Function renaming
 - Expire after a certain date
+- Affordable license price (one-time payment)
+- Only one license

 ## Supported Python Versions
 - Python 3.11 only as of now, as I am currently focusing myself on the latest version of Python.